reactjs/react.dev/src/content/learn/writing-markup-with-jsx.md

 #### Convert some HTML to JSX {/*convert-some-html-to-jsx*/}

-This HTML was pasted into a component, but it's not valid JSX.
+This HTML was pasted into a Component, but it's not valid JSX.
 Fix it:

 <Sandpack>